ESCOMP/CTSM/doc/source/users_guide/running-PTCLM/introduction-to-ptclm.rst

   Main Script Version Id: $Id: PTCLM.py 47576 2013-05-29 19:11:16Z erik $ Scripts URL: $HeadURL: https://svn-ccsm-models.cgd.ucar.edu/PTCLM/trunk_tags/PTCLM1_130529/PTCLM.py $:

-Here we give a simple example of using PTCLM1 for a straightforward case of running at the US-UMB Fluxnet site on cheyenne where we already have the meteorology data on the machine.
+Here we give a simple example of using PTCLMmkdata for a straightforward case of running at the US-UMB Fluxnet site on cheyenne where we already have the meteorology data on the machine.
-Note, see `the Section called Converting AmeriFlux Data for use by PTCLM <CLM-URL>`_ for permission information to use this data.
+Note, see `the Section called Converting AmeriFlux Data for use by PTCLMmkdata <CLM-URL>`_ for permission information to use this data.

 Example 6-1.
-Example of running PTCLM1 for US-UMB on cheyenne
+Example of running PTCLMmkdata for US-UMB on cheyenne
 ----------------------------------------------------------------

 ::

    > setenv CSMDATA   $CESMDATAROOT/inputdata
-   > setenv MYCSMDATA $HOME/inputdata
+   > setenv MYDATAFILES `pwd`/mydatafiles
    > setenv SITE      US-UMB
-   > setenv MYMACH    cheyenne_intel
    > setenv MYCASE    testPTCLM
-   # First link the standard input files to a location you have write access
-   > cd scripts
-   > ./link_dirtree $CSMDATA $MYCSMDATA

    # Next build all of the clm tools you will need
-   > cd ../$CTSMROOT/tools/|version|/mksurfdata_map
-   > gmake
-   > gmake clean
-   > cd ../../../../../../tools/mapping/gen_domain_files/src
+   > cd $CTSMROOT/tools/PTCLM
-   > ../../../../scripts/ccsm_utils/Machines/configure -mach cheyenne -compiler intel
-   > gmake
-   > gmake clean
+   > buildtools
    # next run PTCLM (NOTE -- MAKE SURE python IS IN YOUR PATH)
-   > cd ../../../../../scripts/ccsm_utils/Tools/lnd/clm/PTCLM
+   > cd $CTSMROOT/tools/PTCLM
-   > ./PTCLM.py -m $MYMACH  --case=$MYCASE --site=$SITE --csmdata=$MYCSMDATA --aerdepgrid --ndepgrid
-   # NOTE: we use --aerdepgrid --ndepgrid so that you use the global
-   # aerosol and Nitrogen deposition files rather than site-specific ones.
+   # Here we run it using qcmd so that it will be run on a batch node
+   > qcmd --  ./PTCLMmkdata --site=$SITE --csmdata=$CSMDATA --mydatadir=$MYDATAFILES >& ptclmrun.log &
-   > cd ../../../../../$MYCASE
+   > cd $CIMEROOT/scripts
+   > ./create_newcase --user-mods-dir $MYDATAFILES/1x1pt_$SITE --case $MYCASE --res CLM_USRDAT --compset I1PtClm50SpGs
-   # Finally setup, build, and run the case as normal
+   # Next setup, build and run as normal
+   > cd $MYCASE
+   > ./case.setup

+PTCLMmkdata includes a README file that gives some extra details and a simple example.

+.. include:: ../../clm5.0/tools/PTCLM/README
+   :literal: